minishift/minishift/docs/docker-machine-drivers.md

 # Docker Machine driver installation

-Minishift uses Docker Machine to manage the OpenShift VM, so it benefits from the driver plugin architecture that Docker Machine uses to provide a consistent way to manage various VM providers.
-Minishift embeds VirtualBox and VMware Fusion drivers so there are no additional steps to use them.
-However, other drivers require an extra binary to be present on the _PATH_.
+Minishift uses Docker Machine and its driver plugin architecture to provide a consistent way to manage the OpenShift VM.
+Minishift embeds VirtualBox and VMware Fusion drivers so that there are no additional steps to use them.

-The following drivers currently require driver plugin binaries to be present in the host PATH:
+However, other drivers like those listed below, require extra driver plugin binaries to be present in the host _PATH_:

 <!-- MarkdownTOC -->